menu

 Demographics

-The education level of Quinter - Grainfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.95% of adults 25 and older in Quinter - Grainfield have a college degree.
+In terms of college education, Quinter - Grainfield is nearly on par with the US average for all cities of 21.84%: 20.95% of adults 25 and older in Quinter - Grainfield have a bachelor's degree or advanced degree.

 The per capita income in Quinter - Grainfield in 2022 was $35,590, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $142,360 for a family of four.
 However, Quinter - Grainfield contains both very wealthy and poor people as well.